 Next because this centerpiece had a more minimalist design and needed some grounding we place a round silver tray under the vases and flowers.
 This really helped to give the centerpiece a cohesive appearance.

 Last we picked out all the dainty flowers we could find at the local grocery store to go into the vases.
 I love grocery store flowers!
-In fact, I share some of my secrets in the best places to buy flowers post.
+In fact, I share some of my secrets about the best places to buy flowers post.

-Next layout all your serving pieces of silver, depression glass or clear glass.
+Next lay out all your serving pieces of silver, depression glass, or clear glass.
 We used some of my grandmother's pink depression glass which to our surprise matched the tablecloth perfectly.